Rambo III: Development and writing

 Sylvester Stallone later said his original premise of the film "was more in keeping with the theme of Tears of the Sun, but set in Afghanistan."

-Bullitt and Red Heat scribe Harry Kleiner was hired to write a draft, but his script was rejected by Stallone.
+Harry Kleiner was hired to write a draft, but his script was rejected by Stallone.

-Several weeks into filming, many of the film's crew were fired including the director of photography and director Russell Mulcahy.
+Several weeks into filming, many of the film's crew were fired including the director of photography.
 Stallone said:

 The canvas of this movie is so large you have to constantly think 10 scenes ahead.
 You can't wing it.
 They didn't go into the Battle of Waterloo not knowing what their strategy would be.
 Well, this movie is kind of like a cinematic warfare.
 We have a huge cast and crew (more than 250 people) and tough locations to deal with.
 Everyone and everything has to coordinate.

 Pre-production

-In a 2008 online Q&A, Stallone stated that a disagreement over casting led to him firing Russell Mulcahy as the director:
+In a 2008 online Q&A, Stallone stated that a disagreement over casting led to him firing original director Russell Mulcahy as the director:

 He went to Israel two weeks before me with the task of casting two dozen vicious looking Russian troops.
 These men were suppose [sic] to make your blood run cold.
 When I arrived on the set, what I saw was two dozen blond, blue-eyed pretty boys that resembled rejects from a surfing contest.
 Needless to say Rambo is not afraid of a little competition but being attacked by third rate male models could be an enemy that could overwhelm him.
 I explained my disappointment to Russell and he totally disagreed, so I asked him and his chiffon army to move on.